Night Dread

 FRESH Go outside at least once a day.
 Daylight and fresh air boosts Serotonin and Melatonin levels.

-YOGA Try and do some gentle yoga for just a few minutes before bed or do some breathing exercises.
+YOGA Try and do some gentle yoga or just some stretches for just a few minutes before bed.
+Or perhaps some breathing exercises.
 Viparita Karani – legs up the wall pose, can really relax you before turning in.
 As can alternate nostril breath or Brahmaree Pranayama (humming breath).

 Lastly, please know that you are NOT alone, even though sometimes at 2am you might feel it.
 Many of us have been there and lived to tell the tale.
 You’re doing great, mama.